sciZer0/7/v/README.md

 # About NFTs

-NFTs are here to stay.
+NFTs (incl.
+SBTs) are here to stay.

 Moreover, in about 50 years, NFTs will most likely be used for these 3 main cases: